centminmod/google-insights-api-tools/readme.md

-16.40 % loads for this page have an slow FCP (over 2073 milliseconds) 73.10 % loads for this page have a fast DCL (less than 1366 milliseconds) 13.50 % loads for this page have an average DCL (less than 2787 milliseconds) 13.50 % loads for this page have an slow DCL (over 2787 milliseconds)
+16.40 % loads for this page have an slow FCP (over 2073 milliseconds) 73.10 % loads for this page have a fast DCL (less than 1366 milliseconds) 13.50 % loads for this page have an average DCL (less than 2787 milliseconds) 13.50 % loads for this page have a slow DCL (over 2787 milliseconds)
 ```